giltwist/GraphPatterns/README.md

-Basic exploration of copurchasing patterns using Amazon data ( From https://snap.stanford.edu/data/amazon-meta.html ) and a GNN
+Basic exploration of copurchasing patterns using Amazon data ( From https://snap.stanford.edu/data/amazon-meta.html ) and a GNN.
+This branch utilizes HinSAGE

 For parallelization run with: